artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

 help(droid)
 ````

 Let's put the API commands that help lists into different groups.
 We'll also list natural langauge commands that might be associated with each group.
-For the first part of this assignment, you will brainstrom 10 unique language commands and submit them.
+For the first part of this assignment, you will brainstrom 10 unique language commands for each group.
+You will submit your sentences along with your code.

 <div class="container-fluid">
 <div class="row">